abrotman/related-domains-by-dns/rdbd-newrrs.md

 .# Abstract

-This document outlines a mechanism by which a registered domain can publicly document a relationship with a different registered domain, called "Related Domains By DNS", or "RDBD".
+This document outlines a mechanism by which a DNS domain can publicly document the existence or absence of a relationship with a different domain, called "Related Domains By DNS", or "RDBD".

 {mainmatter}